-In business, Key Performance Indicators or KPIs are terms we’re all familiar with; however, the use of KPIs has only recently gained traction when it comes to sport.
+In business, Key Performance Indicators, or KPIs, are terms we’re all familiar with; however, the use of KPIs has only recently gained traction when it comes to sports.

 Smart – Your KPIs must be documented simply, describing what needs to be accomplished clearly and precisely.

 Measurable – Your KPIs need to be quantifiable measured.